-Domestic violence is a term re-purposed in the 1970s from meaning civil disorder to becoming the name for bad things that happen “behind closed doors.”
+Domestic violence is a term re-purposed in the 1970s from meaning civil disorder to mean bad things that happen “behind closed doors.”
 A name for something that never had a name.

 Defining domestic violence legally is a moving target, with great variation in how people are allowed treat each other within families depending on culture, religion, and civil laws.

 At this website, we define domestic violence as a continuing environment in the home where one person or a few people have the power and inclination to abuse, control, isolate, subordinate, or exploit others in the family group.